sineka-mediwave/biblio-api/README.md

 7.  creating port in .env
     .env is created in the main folder and it must be included in the .gitignore file.

+## get/books

+- get the array of objects with id, title and isbn.